tassock/ruby_4_live/README.md

 ## Usage ##

+Establish a connection to the a LiveSet running the included max patch by creating a LiveConnection object:

+	>  connection = LiveConnection.new('localhost', 7402, 7403)
+	=> <LiveConnection>

-Creating a new LiveSet scans the live set for the ID's of every Track, Device, DeviceParameter, ClipSlot and Clip 'LiveObject':
+Once connected, you can create a LiveSet object to scan for every Track, Device, DeviceParameter, ClipSlot and Clip 'LiveObject':

 	>  require 'live_api'
 	=> true
-	>  LiveSet.new
+	>  set = LiveSet.new(connection)
+	   Scan Complete
-	   Scanned Live set: 2 tracks, 2 devices, 40 clip slots, 11 clips
+	=> LiveSet: 7 tracks, 10 devices, 37 parameters, 60 clip slots, 21 clips
-	=> #<LiveSet>

-It also fetches a default attributes for those objects as specified in config/settings.yaml.
+The initial scan also fetches object attributes as specified in config/settings.yaml.
 It may take a few seconds to load everything.
 If you're having trouble, try increasing the SLEEP_INTERVAL constant.

-The 'all' method returns an array of objects of that type:
+Once the set is initialized, you can get all its objects of a particular kind by calling that kind pluralized:

-	>  Track.all
+	>  set.tracks
 	=> [#<Track @order=0, @id=2, @name="1-Audio">, #<Track @order=1, @id=3, @name="2-Audio">]

-LiveObject properties are as accessor methods:
+LiveObject properties act as accessor methods:

-	>  Track.all[0].name
+	>  set.tracks[0].name
 	=> "1-Audio"